Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 A. General Legal Forms

-Croatian law creates three pertinent NGO legal forms: the association, foundation, and fund.
-Associations are far more numerous than foundations or funds.
+Croatian law creates three NPO legal forms: associations, foundations, and funds.
+Associations are far more numerous than foundations and funds.

 Association